 fem <- fem_matrices(mesh, barrier = bt)

-# fem$G has zero stiffness across barrier triangles
+# fem$G carries zero stiffness across the barrier triangles

 Documentation